 In the Sociology Department the Head of the Department normally appoints two supervisors, a primary and second supervisor, for each student, taking into account the wishes of the student and the expertise of the staff.
-The role of the secondary supervisor is to act as a back-up resource for both the primary supervisor (second opinion etc.) and for the student (expertise etc.).
+The role of the secondary supervisor is to act as a back-up resource for both the primary supervisor (second opinion etc.) and for the student (additional expertise etc.).
 They can also play a part in the annual monitoring of student progress.
+In some circumstances a student may be co-supervised.
+Second and co-supervisors need not be members of the Sociology Department.

 Although supervisors are appointed on the basis of the relevance of their expertise to students' own field of research, it is common, and indeed to be expected, that research students will rapidly become more knowledgeable in their own field than their supervisor.
 The supervisor's role is thus one that changes, from offering guidance in the early stages of research to offering support and critical comment as the research progresses.
 Both supervisors and students need to be aware of this changing role and accommodate it.